nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `findMod KEYWORD`

 > Note:
+> - Method can only be called in the Module view.
 > - `KEYWORD` is not case-sensitive (e.g. _cs2100_ will match _CS2100_).
+> - `KEYWORD` can be a substring.
 > - The search will look for matches in the module's code.
 > - If no module matching the keyword is found, the Module view will be empty.

 Example:

-- Finds a module with `KEYWORD` _cs2100_.
+- Finds a module with `KEYWORD` _cs20_.

-    - `findMod cs2100`
+    - `findMod cs20`

 Expected Outcome: